Export of unproven NIHON KOHDEN Acti-Biphasic Defibrillators In November 2002

 NIHON KOHDEN was only able to announce the launch of TEC-7700 series defibrillators for sales in Japan market on December 1st, 2005.

-Yes, before the TEC-7700 series defibrillators were allowed for sales in Japan, Nihon Kohden had incredibly gone on to launch another Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004Why was the need to launch the TEC-5500 series when it was crystal clear the TEC-7700 series application with Regulatory Authority would take time for approval?
-This made the urgent launch of TEC-5500 highly suspicious and illogical.
+More than a year prior to above announcement, Nihon Kohden had incredibly gone on to launch another unproven Acti-Biphasic TEC-5500 series defibrillators for export sales in August 2004Why was the need to launch the TEC-5500 series before Regulatory Authority approval for TEC-7700 series defibrillators?
+It does not make sense, the urgent launch of TEC-5500 series defibrillators for export was thus a dubious event without a satisfactory explanation.

-CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved the sales of CardioLife TEC-7700 series
+Dubious CardioLife TEC-5500K series started to be exported from August 2004, when Japan MHLW had not approved domestic sales of CardioLife TEC-7700 series

 The Timeline

-prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K output waveform inverted from the original shown on the manual
+A top prestigious University Hospital in Taiwan was the first to find the polarity of TEC-5500K discharge waveform inverted from what was declared in the operator and service manuals

 This was an input from professionals that the Acti-Biphasic output waveform from the CardioLife TEC-5500K series defibrillators starts with a negative polarity and ends with a positive polarity; it is the exact opposite of what were shown on the operator and service manuals.
 As far as we know, there is no known manufacturer with a biphasic waveform that starts with a negative polarity, NIHON KOHDEN is unique in this approach but there is no clinical research done to validate its use on patients!